digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ## 6. FAQs and Additional Resources
 ### Frequently Asked Questions

-### 1. What is the process for requesting vacation?
-*Employees should submit a vacation request through the official vacation request form, following the specified guidelines and deadlines.*

-### 2. How far in advance should vacation requests be submitted?
+### 1. How far in advance should vacation requests be submitted?
-*Vacation requests should be submitted  two weeks in advance, to allow for proper planning and coordination.*
+*Vacation requests should be submitted at least two weeks in advance, to allow for proper planning and coordination.*

-### 3. Can vacation requests be modified or canceled once submitted?
-*Depending on the circumstances and organizational policies, vacation requests may be modifiable or cancelable.
-Contact HR or the designated contact for assistance.*

-### 4. What happens if my vacation request is denied?
-*If a vacation request is denied, you will be notified of the decision and provided with an explanation.
-Alternative options or rescheduling may be explored.*

-### 5. How is vacation balance calculated and tracked?
-*Vacation balance is calculated based on the holiday calculation table.*

-### 6. Are there any restrictions on taking consecutive or extended vacations?
-*There may be limitations on consecutive or extended vacations based on workload, team dynamics, and organizational policies.
-Check the vacation policy for specific guidelines.*

-### 7. What is the policy for carrying over unused vacation days to the next year?
+### 2. What is the policy for carrying over unused vacation days to the next year?
-*you can carry over the unused vacation days to the next year*

-### 8. Can I use vacation days for personal or family emergencies?
-*Yes you can and must use your vacation  for personal or family emergencies.*

-### 9. How are public holidays or weekends accounted for in vacation calculations?
-*Public holidays and weekends are excluded from vacation calculations*

-### 10. Are there any specific guidelines for vacation during peak work periods?
-*Guidelines for vacation during peak work periods may exist to ensure proper workload management and minimize disruption.
-Check the vacation policy for specific guidelines.*
+*It is recommended to take all vacation days in the same year.
+You may be required to take your vacations before a certain date in the following year (other regulations may apply).*